AsaNeedle/personal-site-hugo/content/portfolio/wikipedia-map.md

 ---
-title: "How to Win Philosophy and Influence People"
+title: "Project: How to Win Philosophy and Influence People"
 date: 2023-03-14T00:00:00
 draft: false
 ---